Dilshad Vadsaria: Career

 Vadsaria's professional acting career began in 2006 with a part in an episode of the television program Vanished.
-In 2007 she then landed a regular part on the television program Greek, where she played the character Rebecca Logan one of the Zeta Beta Zeta sisters, a role she portrayed through the show's run.
+In 2007 she landed a regular part on the television program Greek, where she played the character Rebecca Logan, one of the Zeta Beta Zeta sisters, a role she portrayed through the show's run.

-She also appeared in the movie, Rapture, where she played the role of a teenage mother.
+She also appeared in the movie Rapture where she played the role of a teenage mother.
 In 2011, Vadsaria appeared in the comedy film 30 Minutes or Less where she portrayed Kate Flanning who is the twin sister of Aziz Ansari's character Chet.

 She appeared in the NCIS episode "Legend (Part 2)" (the backdoor pilot for NCIS: Los Angeles) as Shakira.
 In 2010, Vadsaria appeared on the Bones season 5 episode "The Dentist in the Ditch" as Padme Booth, a role she reprised in 2015.
 In 2012, she began a recurring role on the television series Revenge.

 In 2015, Vadsaria was cast in the major role of Mary Goodwin on the Fox fantasy drama Second Chance (previously titled The Frankenstein Code and Lookinglass).